 The only officially supported language is English, any support for other languages are provided "as is", they may or may not be useful or reflect changes made to CloneCraft;Libre since being forked from Mineclonia.
 The wider language support is a leftover from being forked from Mineclonia, it will be left untouched and not removed as it may still be useful for those who wish to use them, but official support and accuracy that reflects the gameplay is not guaranteed.

-In the first releases 0.1 and 0.2, all the content that is removed from the game has been commented out in the source code, or alternatively the source code lua files have been moved elsewhere to an unused directory.
-This means the source code for CloneCraft;Libre, basically retains all the source code from Mineclonia from where it was forked, simply commenting out the content that isn't used, this has been indicated with "--removed" added to all the content in the source code that has been commented out.
-Parts where new source code that does not exist in Mineclonia has been added, is also indicated, as well as replacements of small snippets of source code with newer ones have all been indicated.
+In early releases 0.1 , 0.2 , 0.3 , 0.4, all the content that is removed from the game has been commented out in the source code, or alternatively the source code lua files have been moved elsewhere to an unused directory.
+This means the source code for CloneCraft;Libre, basically retains all the source code from Mineclonia from where it was forked, simply commenting out the content that isn't used, this has been indicated with "--removed" appended to the lines of source code that has been commented out.
+Parts where new source code that did not exist in Mineclonia has been added, is also indicated in a similar manner, as well as replacements of small snippets of source code with newer ones have all been indicated.
 The source code files that have been removed, do not have any indicators other than they have been put to a separate directory where they aren't used, those files may still contain source code that has been commented out though.
 All of this is done with the aim to surgically remove all the new content from the game, causing minimal changes in the source code.
-There will likely be more significant changes in the source code in future releases of CloneCraft;Libre, and also some day in the future, old source code that has been commented out as of now, may be removed entirely as the CloneCraft;Libre project diverges into it's own direction as a forked project.
+Starting with release version 0.5 CloneCraft;Libre has begun to diverge from the original Mineclonia source code base into it's own direction with further changes made into the source code which did not and also presumably currently do not exist in Mineclonia.
+These changes are not marked with the previous system of "--removed" which was used to indicate source code from Mineclonia that was commented out, rather the codebase as of 0.5 and later will be seen as it's own project now that is not tied to Mineclonia anymore, and next release versions from 0.6 on will begin to entirely remove "clean up" the source code from the old leftover Mineclonia content such that none remain that isn't relevant to the 1.8 experience.
+CloneCraft;Libre as a project will go towards it's own direction, and will not follow what ever Mineclonia decides to do with their project and source code.
+Some content may be ported over to CloneCraft;Libre if deemed fit.
+And source code can be shared between projects as with any Free/Libre software project.

 0.2 adds aliases for content that has been removed so that not that many unknown nodes appear in the world and reduces the amount of errors appearing in chat as seen there.